jhogan/core/README.md

     python-mysqldb
     python3-dateutil

-Thus running the following command is enough to install the OS-level dependencies.
+Thus running the following command is enough to install the OS level dependencies.

     apt install `cat deb`